etdirksen/Election-Analysis/README.md

-# Module 3 Challenege: 03-election-analysis
+# Module 3, Deliverable 3: 03-election-analysis
 Work for Module, working on an analysis for election results.

 ## Project Overview